-5.7.
-Risk-management: Case study for Klebsiella pneumoniae sepsis in a neonatal unit

-During a 7-month period, seven infants in a neonatal unit developed septicaemia from multi-resistant extended spectrum β lactamase producing Klebsiella pneumoniae, and two babies died.
-Molecular typing revealed that four of the strains were identical; not all isolates were available for typing.
+5.7 Risk-management: Case study for Klebsiella pneumoniae sepsis in a neonatal unit identical; not all isolates were available for typing.
 Screening of all babies was not carried out, as it was expected that many would already be colonised, and that babies whose gut was colonised by the bacteria would be the source of infection through the hands of healthcare workers.
 The outbreak was brought under control by in-service education and improvement of hand hygiene compliance, and wearing of single-use gloves when babies' nappies were being changed.
 Nurses were declared to be the advocates for the babies, and the nurse caring for each baby was responsible for ensuring that all attending personnel perform hand hygiene before and after handling the baby, with non-compliance being reported to the infection control team.